 T.J.
-Maxx and Marshalls attracts bargain shoppers and for good reason.
-As part of the Marmaxx Group, they form the largest off-price retailer of clothing and home decor in the United States.
-This puts the company in a powerful position to negotiate how much they pay for merchandise and the savings are then passed on to their customers.
+Maxx and Marshalls attract bargain shoppers, and for good reason.
 Shoppers will find that almost all merchandise in both T.J.
 Maxx and Marshalls is discounted between 20 to 60 percent off the original retail prices.

 How T.J.
 Maxx and Marshalls Keep Prices Low

-Marmaxx buyers purchase merchandise without buy-back agreements.
 Retailers that buy merchandise in large quantities usually have agreements with the wholesalers that guarantee that they will buy back a percentage of the merchandise that does not sell within a certain time period.
 Because T.J.
-Maxx and Marshalls do not engage in this practice their cost of goods is lower than many of their competitors.
+Maxx and Marshalls do not engage in this practice, their cost of goods is lower than many of their competitors'.
 The savings are then passed on to the shoppers.

 If You Like It, Buy It

-To use a dated and overused saying, Marmaxx buyers "think outside of the box".
-They deal with thousands of vendors around the world which opens up a lot of opportunities to the buying teams.
+To use a dated and overused saying, buyers who work for T.J.
+Maxx and Marshalls "think outside of the box."
+They deal with thousands of vendors around the world, which opens up a lot of opportunities to the buying teams.
 They may make a purchase directly from a manufacturer one day and negotiate a great deal on designer merchandise that has been overproduced the next day.
 They may buy 5,000 units of an item in the morning, and 12 units of another item in the afternoon.

-Unlike other retailers that try to clear the store racks of the odds and ends, Marmaxx buyers will sometimes buy the wholesale "odds and ends".
+Unlike other retailers that try to clear the store racks of the odds and ends, T.J.
+Maxx and Marshalls buyers will sometimes buy the wholesale "odds and ends."